Skip to main content

 OR

-gaiad query provider validator-provider-key <consumer-chain-id> consumervalcons1e....123asdnoaisdao
+gaiad query provider validator-provider-key <consumer-id> consumervalcons1e....123asdnoaisdao

 You must use a valcons address.
 You can obtain it by querying your node on the consumer consumerd tendermint show-address